shashankms9/HPC-V2/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

 In this task, you will prepare the `build.yml` file used by the deploy helper script in order to build the `az-hop` environment.

-1. Change directory into the deploy folder and copy the build template file
+1. Change directory into the deploy folder and copy the build template file.

    ```bash
    cd az-hop